Skip to main content

 Ketogenic and Low-Carbohydrate Strategies

 From a biochemical standpoint, a well-formulated ketogenic or very-low-carbohydrate diet represents a logical approach to co-managing GHS therapy.
 Such a diet minimizes the glucose and insulin load, thereby preventing the substrate “traffic jam.”
 By keeping insulin levels constitutively low, it allows the body to become highly efficient at utilizing the FFAs and ketones that are already being promoted by GH.
-This aligns the dietary signaling with the hormonal signaling of the therapy, creating a unified metabolic state.
-The body is not forced to constantly switch between glucose and fat metabolism, but instead remains in a state of fat oxidation, which may mitigate many of the cellular stressors associated with the Randle Cycle.

-In conclusion, the management of during GHS therapy is a complex but solvable biochemical problem.
+In conclusion, the management of insulin sensitivity during GHS therapy is a complex but solvable biochemical problem.
 It requires a systems-based approach that recognizes GH’s role in fuel partitioning.
 Strategic lifestyle interventions, namely specific forms of exercise and carefully constructed dietary plans, do not simply treat a side effect.

 They work at the molecular level to provide alternative pathways for glucose disposal (AMPK activation via exercise) and to reduce the substrate burden that leads to metabolic competition (caloric and carbohydrate restriction).
 This allows the anabolic and regenerative potential of GHS therapy to be realized within a context of optimized metabolic health.